What Is A Short Sale In Real Estate? A Guide To The Process

 5 Buyer Tips For Navigating Short Sales

 - Get estimates for repairs: The property may be sold “as-is,” but you should still have the home inspected and get estimates for any repairs that must be made.
-Having this information at hand will not only help you determine if the home is worth buying but it will also give you more power when it comes to negotiating with the lender.
+Having this information at hand will not only help you determine if the home is worth buying, but it will also give you more power when it comes to negotiating with the lender.
 If you can prove that the property is in worse condition than it appears, you’ll be more likely to persuade the lender to sell at a lower price.

 - Provide as much cash as possible: After having lost money on a risky investment, lenders are looking for a sure thing.
 If you can pay in cash, lenders will be jumping at your offer.
 If not, the larger your down payment, the safer and more enticing your offer will appear.
-(Don’t forget: if you require financing, you must get preapproved before you make an offer.)
+(Don’t forget: If you require financing, you must get preapproved before you make an offer.)

-- Offer to pay seller’s fees: Although the lender typically pays the commission and any other fees the seller is responsible for, agreeing to pay them will make your offer more appealing.
+- Offer to pay seller’s closing costs: Although the lender typically pays the commission and any other fees the seller is responsible for, agreeing to pay them will make your offer more appealing.
 If there are other buyers interested in the property, this offer will give you a leg up against the competition, as it will enable the lender to recoup more money.

 - Enlist the help of a real estate professional: Real estate agents are indispensable resources when it comes to short sales.
 Short sales are complicated transactions, and with lenders calling all the shots, it’s vital that you have representation.
 An agent who is knowledgeable about the process will be able to research the property, advise you on its value, negotiate a better deal and ensure that your interests are protected.

-Is A Short Sale Right For You?
+Is Buying A Short Sale Right For You?

-More importantly, you must remember that short sales are sold as-is without disclosures, which means that you will have to do a significant amount of research to ensure that the property is actually worth buying.
-Looking into the public records and getting a home inspection are key to figuring out whether the deal beneficial to you.
 Make sure you know the condition that the home is in and how much repairs will cost.
 Saving money on the purchasing price will mean nothing if you ultimately have to spend more to make the home livable.

 If you’re ready to start the process, don’t forget that getting preapproval for a loan is a necessary first step.
 Create an account through Rocket Mortgage® to learn about your options.